 10. Taj Mahal

 Last year, Taj Mahal had disappeared in a blanket of deadly smog.
-A thick layer of smog has blanketed much of northern India in the aftermath of Diwali.
-Tourists, who had visited Taj Mahal in the following weekend, were completely disappointed, as Taj Mahal was hardly visible in the thick smog.
+A thick layer of smog has blanketed much of northern India in the aftermath of Diwali for the last few years.
+Tourists, who had visited Taj Mahal the following weekend, were completely disappointed, as Taj Mahal was hardly visible in the thick smog.

-So, those were the top 10 places in India to visit before they disappear.
-While climate change and global warming are among the biggest challenges for mankind today, we can only take some small yet effective measures like banning plastic from our lives, conserving fuel energy etc. Consider yourself lucky and try exploring those beautiful places of our country, which are already listed in doom tourism and soon going to be wiped off.
+So, these were the top 10 places in India to visit before they disappear.
+While climate change and global warming are among the biggest challenges for mankind today, we can only take some small yet effective measures like banning plastic from our lives, conserving fuel energy etc. to protect such endangered places which fall under doom tourism.
+Consider yourself lucky and try exploring these beautiful places of our country, which are already listed in doom tourism and soon going to be wiped off.